-Discarding of American plaice (Hippoglossoides platessoides) at sea is a serious problem in the Gulf of St. Lawrence and a major source of uncertainty in management of the resource.
-Estimates of fishing mortality based on landings-at-age rather than catch-at-age which includes discards are likely to be biased downward.
-A model is presented in which landings-at-age is calculated where possible to account for the differences in growth rate of the sexes, the growth rate over the year and differential selectivity of the gear types in the fishery.
+Discarding of American plaice at sea is a serious problem in the Gulf of St. Lawrence and a major source of uncertainty in management of the resource.
+This paper presents a landings at age that is calculated where possible to account for the differences in growth rate of the sexes, the growth rate over the year and differential selectivity of the gear types in the fishery.
 A method to estimate discards in the fishery using both research vessel and commercial fishery information is presented.
-The catch-at-age including discards is developed for the years 1976-89.
+The catch at age including discards is developed for the years 1976 to 1989.
 The method is an economical way of reducing the uncertainty caused by discarding practices.